 Partner Since 2011

-The U.S. Fund for UNICEF is thrilled to announce a new partnership with the Caterpillar Foundation.
+UNICEF USA is thrilled to announce a new partnership with the Caterpillar Foundation.
 The Caterpillar Foundation has generously pledged $3 million over three years to a partnership committed to drastically improving the education and health of children in Ethiopia, Rwanda and South Africa.

 For more than 85 years, Caterpillar Inc. has been making sustainable progress possible and driving positive change on every continent.
 The world's leading manufacturer of construction and mining equipment, diesel and natural gas engines, and industrial gas turbines and diesel-electric locomotives, Caterpillar is also a leading services provider through Caterpillar Financial Services, Caterpillar Remanufacturing Services, Caterpillar Logistics Services, and Progress Rail Services.